How to Create an Ideal Customer Profile (ICP)

 This set of characteristics becomes your ICP foundation.
 It represents your best future customers because it's based on your best existing ones.

-Develop a best-fit rating system to see how well accounts align with your ICP.
+Develop a best-fit rating system to see how well accounts align with your ideal customer profile.
 This guides resource allocation and target account prioritization.

 Example rating framework: